 - A private company leased a public utility right-of-way to install a district cooling system that serves numerous buildings in downtown Chicago.

 Keys to Success

 Financing Many worthy projects, including projects that can greatly reduce costs for local energy users, may not move forward due to lack of appropriate financing mechanisms.
-All energy projects face challenges in securing access to financial capital; however, community energy projects may face additional hurdles because existing financial instruments and institutions are not conducive to unconventional projects that involve multiple parties or atypical organizations.
+All energy projects face challenges in securing access to financial capital, but community energy projects can face additional hurdles because existing financial instruments and institutions are not conducive to unconventional projects that involve multiple parties or atypical organizations.

 Policies Local, state, and federal policies relevant to energy have mostly not been conceived with collective community-based strategies in mind.
 Projects may succeed in spite of the lack of supportive policies, but policy provisions to specifically accommodate community energy approaches can help spur projects and programs and ensure success.
 Moreover, existing policies, including policies intended to promote energy efficiency and renewable energy, may present unintended barriers to community energy solutions.

 Community energy has become more practical as storage technology has improved, and the increasing frequency of dangerous storms makes the resilience offered by community solar more appealing.